IanGosling/Clause_categorisation/README.md

 - https://creativecommons.org/publicdomain/zero/1.0/

 ## Distribution
-The subset of data used for these models is distribted in this Github repository.
+The subset of data used for these models is distributed in this Github repository.

 ## Maintenance
 Data set is not maintained.